CtrlK

 cosmos-dbt-core

-Use when turning a dbt Core project into an Airflow DAG/TaskGroup using Astronomer Cosmos.
-Does not cover dbt Fusion.
+Turns a dbt Core project into an Airflow DAG/TaskGroup using Astronomer Cosmos.
+Use turning a dbt Core project into an Airflow DAG or TaskGroup with Astronomer Cosmos.
 Before implementing, verify dbt engine, warehouse, Airflow version, execution environment, DAG vs TaskGroup, and manifest availability.

 Quality